altamic/ShopBag/README.md

 # ShopBag

-## HomeCoding Exercise

 <img src="Images/screenshot.png" />

 [Online Demo](https://appetize.io/app/2q2w19r1qcvvvrhkepabpjwjdw?device=iphone5s&scale=75&orientation=portrait&osVersion=11.0&deviceColor=black)

 ### Design notes

 Pretty standard Apple MVC.
-We have 2 view controllers: ProductsViewController, the first one, let the user select (or deselect) products; the second one is CheckoutViewController: manages quantities and the grand total.
+We have 2 view controllers: `ProductsViewController`, the first one, let the user select (or deselect) products; the second one is `CheckoutViewController`: manages quantities and the grand total.
 As requested in the assigment, the user can select a different currency in which prices are converted and shown accordingly.

 ### Some habits and observations